mauroziux/documentation-api-tableo/README.md

 To update the API documentation:

-1. Update the `src/postman_collection.json` file with your latest Postman collection
+1. Sync your changes in Yaak to the `api-tableo-collection` folder.
 2. Build the documentation:
 ```bash
 bun run build